Cook County Board of Commissioners 15th district

-Cook County Board of Commissioners 15th district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 15th district is an electoral district for the Cook County Board of Commissioners.
+It is currently represented by Kevin B. Morrison, a Democrat.

+History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 When the district was first established, it covered part of the western suburbs of Cook County.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 In regards to townships, the district's redistricted boundaries included portions of Elk Grove, Hanover, Schaumburg, and Wheeling townships.
 The district covered the entirety of Hanover and Schaumburg townships.

 2012 redistricting

-The district as redistricted in 2012 following the 2010 United States Census, included parts of Arlington Heights, Barrington, Barrington Hills, Bartlett, East Dundee, Elgin, Elk Grove Village, Hanover Park, Hoffman Estates, Inverness, Mount Prospect, Rolling Meadows, Roselle, Schaumburg, South Barrington, and Streamwood.
+The district as redistricted in 2012 following the 2010 United States census, included parts of Arlington Heights, Barrington, Barrington Hills, Bartlett, East Dundee, Elgin, Elk Grove Village, Hanover Park, Hoffman Estates, Inverness, Mount Prospect, Rolling Meadows, Roselle, Schaumburg, South Barrington, and Streamwood.

 In regards to townships and equivalent jurisdictions, it included portions of the city of Chicago, as well as portions of Barrington, Elk Grove, Hanover, Palatine, Schaumburg, and Wheeling townships.
 The district covered the entirety of Barrington, Hanover and Schaumburg townships.

 The district was 128.64 square miles (82,328.36 acres).